XITRIX/Moonlight-Switch/README.md

 example:
 `--ip=192.168.1.101 --appid=1233211234 --appname=Steam`

-## iOS forwarder / deep link
+## iOS / visionOS forwarder / deep link
-iOS builds register the `moonlightswitch://` URL scheme.
+iOS and visionOS builds register the `moonlightswitch://` URL scheme.
 The supported deep link uses the same parameters as the Switch forwarder:

 `moonlightswitch://launch?ip=192.168.1.101&appid=1233211234&appname=Steam`

 `host` can be used instead of `ip` when launching by host MAC address.

-iOS 16+ builds also expose Shortcuts actions. `Launch Game` accepts a Moonlight `Game` value.
+iOS 16+ and visionOS builds also expose Shortcuts actions. `Launch Game` accepts a Moonlight `Game` value.
 Use `Get Favorite Games` to pick from saved favorites, or `Create Game` to build a game manually from `Host`, `App ID`, and `App Name`, then pass the result to `Launch Game`.
 Use `Get Game Detail` to extract a